Kural: Commentaries

 Besides the ten medieval commentaries, there are at least three more commentaries written by unknown medieval authors.
 One of them was published under the title "Palhaiya Urai" (meaning ancient commentary), while the second one was based on Paridhiyar's commentary.
 The third one was published in 1991 under the title "Jaina Urai" (meaning Jaina commentary) by Saraswathi Mahal Library in Thanjavur.
 Following these medieval commentaries, there are at least 21 venpa commentaries to the Kural, including Somesar Mudumoli Venba, Murugesar Muduneri Venba, Sivasiva Venba, Irangesa Venba, Vadamalai Venba, Dhinakara Venba, and Jinendra Venba, all of which are considered commentaries in verse form.
-The 16th-century commentary by Thirumeni Rathna Kavirayar, and the 19th-century commentary by Ramanuja Kavirayar, are some of the well-known scholarly works before the 20th century.
+The 16th-century commentary by Thirumeni Rathna Kavirayar, and the 19th-century commentaries by Ramanuja Kavirayar and Thanigai Saravanaperumalaiyar are some of the well-known scholarly commentaries on the Kural text before the 20th century.

 Several modern commentaries started appearing in the 19th and 20th centuries.
 Of these, the commentaries by Kaviraja Pandithar and U. V. Swaminatha Iyer are considered classic by modern scholars.
 Some of the commentaries of the 20th century include those by K. Vadivelu Chettiar, Krishnampet K. Kuppusamy Mudaliar, Iyothee Thass, V. O. Chidambaram Pillai, Thiru Vi Ka, Bharathidasan, M. Varadarajan, Namakkal Kavignar, Thirukkuralar V. Munusamy, Devaneya Pavanar, M. Karunanithi, and Solomon Pappaiah, besides several hundred others.
 The commentary by M. Varadarajan entitled Tirukkural Thelivurai (lit.
 Lucid commentary of the Kural), first published in 1949, remains the most published modern commentary, with more than 200 editions by the same publisher.